-Southwest Health System (SHS) operates Southwest Memorial Hospital, a Critical Access Hospital and Southwest Medical Group which is comprised of clinics offering primary care and specialty services.
-SHS offers the latest in medical and surgical technology, emergency care, a vast array of out-patient medical and wellness services.
+Southwest Health System (SHS) operates Southwest Memorial Hospital, a Critical Access Hospital, and Southwest Medical Group, which comprises clinics offering primary care and specialty services.
+In addition, SHS provides the latest medical and surgical technology, emergency care, a vast array of out-patient medical and wellness services.

-CHC Consulting specializes in the management and operation of smaller, community-based hospitals across the country.
+CHC Consulting specializes in managing and operating smaller, community-based hospitals across the country.

 The Southwest Health System board usually convenes on the fourth Wednesday of each month.
 For specific dates, please review the Calendar of Events.
 The public is invited to attend the open portion of the meetings.

-The CEO of the hospital is appointed by and reports to the SHS board of directors, and is employed by Community Hospital Corporation.
-The CEO appoints and manages the health system through members of the Senior Leadership Team, including the Chief Financial Officer, Chief Nursing Officer, Chief Human Resources Officer and the Practice Administrator.
-SHS
+The hospital CEO is appointed by and reports to the SHS board of directors and is employed by Community Hospital Corporation.
+The CEO appoints and manages the health system through members of the Senior Leadership Team, including the Chief Financial Officer, Chief Nursing Officer, Chief Human Resources Officer, and the Practice Administrator.

 Southwest Health System is fully accredited by DNV Healthcare.